 See these related pages:

-The following security permissions are required to view, edit, and add saved searches and saved search folders:
+A user must have the following security permissions to view, edit, and add saved searches and saved search folders:

-On the Documents tab, you can click Search icon to view the Saved Searches browser.
+On the Documents tab, you can click to view the Saved Searches browser.
 This browser provides you with features used to create, organize, edit, and perform other tasks with saved searches.

 The Search Folder Tree displays the following options: